obrunet/my-own-dataquest.io-codes/README.md

 	* Merge Conflicts
 	* Project: Git Installation and GitHub Integration

-### Working with Data Sources
+### Step 4 - Working with Data Sources

+* SQL Fundamentals
+	* Introduction to SQL
+	* Summary Statistics
+	* Group Summary Statistics
+	* Subqueries
-- SQL, Summary Statistics, Querying SQLite from Python
+	* Querying SQLite from Python
+	* Guided Project: Analyzing CIA Factbook Data Using SQLite and Python

+* SQL Intermediate: Table Relations and Joins
+	* Joining Data in SQL
-- Joins in SQL
+	* Intermediate Joins in SQL
-- Building Complex Queries
+	* Building and Organizing Complex Queries
-- For the other missions: work in progress :)
+	* Guided Project: Answering Business Questions using SQL
+	* Table Relations and Normalization
+	* Guided Project: Designing and Creating a Database

+* SQL and Databases: Advanced
+	* Using PostgreSQL
+	* Command line PostgreSQL
+	* Project: PostgreSQL Installation
+	* Introduction to Indexing
+	* Multi-column indexing

+* APIs and Web Scraping
+	* Working with APIs
+	* Intermediate APIs
+	* Challenge: Working with the reddit API
+	* Web Scraping

 ### Probability and Statistics ->
 - For the other missions: work in progress :)